nateschaumburg/north/README.md

 ## North - A Ghost Theme

-North is designed and developed by [refueled](https://refueled.net).
+North is designed and developed by [Refueled](https://refueled.net).
 North is still being worked on, so not everything might be styled.
 Feel free to still use it and test it out.

-North is a minimal Ghost theme that's perfect for showcasing photography and other creative works.
+North is a minimal Ghost theme that's a perfect starting point for blogs.
+It's also designed and developer in a way to create your own Ghost theme.

 ## Files to edit
  * default.hbs